Australia is proving that its wines have quality and diversity in abundance.

 These cool hills just east of the city provide the perfect ingredients for lemony sauvignon blanc and chardonnay.

 Victoria, with the most diverse conditions for vine-growing, is the most varied of Australia's wine states.
 Despite having only 30% of the country's total plantings, Victoria boasts the greatest number of wineries of any state.
 The result is a colourful collection of wine styles, grape varieties and sub-regions.
-Below we list a selection, but not all, of the most important.
+Below we list a selection of the most important.

 Arguably the state's best known region is famous for pinot noir and chardonnay.
 More recently, it has shown great success with shiraz.